 Throughout the year, we share stories of leading LGBTQIA advocates through articles, videos, and events as part of our Pride 365 program.
 And, each June, our community marks Pride Month, inviting everyone to celebrate and recognize the glorious way in which God has created the diversity of humanity.

-Trinity provides free meals through our Brown Bag Lunch Ministry and Compassion Market program.
+Trinity provides free meals through our Compassion Meals and Compassion Market programs.

 Trinity Commons has a variety of spaces to meet the needs of our community: